-The crucial difference is: with customer feedback you’re going to use the data to give your customer an opportunity to tell you their experience of your service and if you’re doing a good job or not.
-The feedback is used to benefit the customer, to help improve their happiness and not to benefit the companies marketing strategy.
+The crucial difference is: with feedback you’re going to use the data to give your customers, candidates or employees an opportunity to tell you their experience of your organisation and if you’re doing a good job or not.
+The feedback is used to their benefit, to help improve their happiness and not to benefit the companies marketing strategy.
 If you receive negative feedback you’re going to be able to act or fix any problems, not compile it in a spreadsheet to help strategise.

-It is important to recognise that market research & feedback research are not the same thing and you will have different obligations when it comes to GDPR.
+It is important to recognise that market research and feedback research are not the same thing and you will have different obligations when it comes to GDPR.

 - Data Subject - Is the subject of the stored contact details/data.
-In the case of customer feedback, this is the person who receives a survey, the respondent.
+In the case of customer, candidate or employee feedback, this is the person who receives a survey, the respondent.